harimau99/DevCon-iOS/Readme.md

 Start learn Swift with Xcode Playground.
 A code editor with compiler build in real time.
 So as you code, you can see the result on the right panel immediately.

+# Xcode

+Xcode is the tool to develop iOS app.
+You need to familiarize with the

 # Network Ready

 On this time, many apps are connected to web-services so do we.